 Statement

-In these objects, every visual layer, including the folds in a print, is a lens for interpreting the layers below it.
-My work diagrams the way we look at reality and how we process and absorb new information, leading to changes in our beliefs that are usually incremental, but that can also be radical, like when we juxtapose art with science and allow each one to illuminate the other.
+In these objects, every visual layer is a lens for interpreting the layers below it.
+My work diagrams the way we create new perceptions of reality, not only by processing and absorbing information, but also by juxtaposing art with science and allowing each one to illuminate the other.

 Biography